 How to get there

 Located at the mountain base, Ta Van village is approximated 7 – 11 km away from the center of Sapa, depending what route you take.
 The narrow road leads to the village is a great trek amongst the beautiful rice paddy and corn terrace fields.
-The complete Ta Van trek is about 3.5 hrs long but it is an enjoyable trek that definitely worths your time, especially if you are planning to go trekking in Sapa.
+The complete Ta Van trek is about 3.5 hrs long but it is an enjoyable trek that definitely worths your time, especially if you are planning to go trekking Sapa for amazing Sapa Tours.

 You might catch a minorities group walking together with you to the village.
 They will offer to sell their handmade bracelets, scarf, clothes, etc. to you.
 It’s okay to say no and don’t you worry, they will still carry on the conservation with you no matter what.